GeekyAnts/nativebase-docs/docs/safe-area-view-props.md

 Internally, NativeBase uses [useSafeAreaInsets](https://docs.expo.io/versions/latest/sdk/safe-area-context/#hooks) hook of [react-native-safe-area-context](https://github.com/th3rdwave/react-native-safe-area-context).

-> **Note:** SafeArea props can only be applied on [Box](../box).
-To make you App SafeArea safe, just wrap your app with a Box and pass safeArea prop to it.
+> **Note:** SafeAreaView props can only be applied on [View](../view).
+To make you App SafeArea safe, just wrap your app with a View and pass safeArea prop to it.